tiefpunkt/contrib/m2s/README.md

 data_plugins = [
         dict(column='weather',      filename='pl-weather.py'),
         dict(column='revgeo',       filename='pl-revgeo.py'),
+	dict(column='plrepublish',  filename='pl-republish.py'),
 ]
 ```

-The two plugins called `weather` and `revgeo` are loaded from their respective files.
+The three plugins called `weather`, `revgeo`, and `plrepublish` are loaded from the specified Python files.
 When `m2s` receives a message, it decodes the JSON into what we internally call an _item_.
-This _item_ is handed from plugin to plugin, and plugins may add values to that item by returning a value.
+This _item_ is handed from plugin to plugin in the order you configure them to be invoked, and plugins may add values to that item by returning a value.
 So, if the plugin called _revgeo_ returns `"Hello"`, this value is added to the item as

 ```
 item = {